Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ball 21:
 - By bugpesto.
-- Collab with alexanderX1ta, electrictaco, sharkcrome.
+- Collab with AlexanderX1ta, Sharkcrome.

 ball 22:
 - By AlexisDrawz.